Daylight Saving Effect on Financial Indices

 Histograms of returns on S&P 500 and FTSE 100.

 That’s not terribly illuminating.
 The distributions both look more or less symmetric around 0%.
-There are fewer counts for the FTSE100 because the data does not go as far back as the S&P500.
+The FTSE100 data has fewer counts because the data does not go as far back as the S&P500.
 The scale on the x-axis hints that there are some large outliers, but they are rare and don’t even show up on the histograms.

 ggplot(indices, aes(x = year, y = returns, group = year)) +